-Using a free or cheap online website builder sounds like a great way to save money, but is it really going to help your business grow?
+We have been a web development and website management company for nearly twenty years, so we know that using a free or cheap online website builder sounds like a great way to save money, but it’s not the best strategy to help your business grow.

 If you don’t know what information to put on your website, the best design/layout, and the other “best practice” methods to convert visitors into customers, you’re actually going to miss out on a lot of potential customers.

-There’s much more to a website than a home page, but today we’ll just focus on that page, because it usually has the most traffic and is therefore very important.
-Here’s what you should include on the home page of your website, so that your visitors stay, look around and hopefully convert into customers:
+As a web development and website management company, we know that there’s much more to a website than a home page, but today we’ll just focus on that page, because it usually has the most traffic and is therefore very important.
+If you don’t employ a professional copywriter, here’s what you should include on the home page of your website, so that your visitors stay, look around and hopefully convert into customers: